neo-project/neo-express/docs/command-reference.md

 blockchain.
 This command takes two arguments: the contract to deploy and the wallet friendly name that will pay the GAS deployment cost.

+### neo-express contract storage

+The `contract storage` dumps all the key/value pairs stored in the blockchain for this contract.
+This command takes a single argument: the contract to dump storage records for.
+For each key/value pair, the command shows both the key and the value as both a hex-encoded byte array as well as a UTF-8 encoded string.

 ### neo-express contract invoke

 The `contract invoke` command invokes a deployed contract in a running NEO-Express